 The Money Market account helps you save money but also allows you to access the money in case of an emergency.

-Account balances earn interest rates of 0.60% APY, which is higher than the national average for money market account rates.
+Account balances earn interest at rates higher than the national average for money market account rates.
 The interest for this account is also compounded daily.

 You must have a $1,000 minimum deposit to open an account.